 How do I lose weight?

-You have probably heard, “eat less and move more.”
+You have probably heard, “eat less and move more” as an answer to questions about weight loss.
 This has truth to it but is very simplistic.
 Our bodies do need calories to make fat or muscle.
 We don’t gain weight from breathing air, and nobody is immune to the laws of thermodynamics.

 There are many right ways to lose weight (and a few less than optimal ways) but THE right way is different for every person, in every stage of their life.
 A person who overeats would see weight loss progress by eating a more appropriate amount.
 A person who eats appropriate portion sizes might try increasing energy output, ie, exercising.
 Often people combine the two to reap greater health benefits.